stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing/shape/get_oleformat/_index.md

 title: Aspose::Words::Drawing::Shape::get_OleFormat method
 linktitle: get_OleFormat
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Drawing::Shape::get_OleFormat method.
+description: 'Aspose::Words::Drawing::Shape::get_OleFormat method.
 Provides access to the OLE data of a shape.
-For a shape that is not an OLE object or ActiveX control, returns null in C++.
+For a shape that is not an OLE object or ActiveX control, returns null in C++.'
 type: docs
 weight: 1500
 url: /cpp/aspose.words.drawing/shape/get_oleformat/